This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 3:

-Let the cake layers cool completely in the pan, and make a frosting while you wait.
+Let the cake layers cool completely in the pan, and make the frosting while you wait.
 (See frosting ideas below!)

 When the cake layers are cool, you can spread the frosting on each layer and add any extra decorations you like, such as sprinkles or fresh berries.